 Lenovo’s ThinkPad line is one of the most iconic notebook families around.
 From the ThinkPad logo with the red dot on the lid to the red TrackPoint nubbin to the typical ThinkPad keyboard layout, you’d have no problem picking one out of a lineup.
-And they remain just as well-built as always, as evidenced by the latest clamshell member, the ThinkPad X1 Carbon Gen 7.
+And they remain just as well-built as always, as evidenced by the latest clamshell member, the ThinkPad X1 Carbon Gen 8.

 Apple’s MacBook Pro is also a recognizable notebook line that’s maintained a consistent design aesthetic over the years.
 Today’s model has the same understated elegance as always and confirms Apple’s reputation for rock-solid build quality.

-So, which one of these premium and highly familiar notebooks is worth your investment?
+So, which of these premium and highly familiar notebooks is worth your investment?
 We pit the Lenovo ThinkPad X1 Carbon against the MacBook Pro 13 to find out.

 Lenovo’s ThinkPad X1 Carbon has also undergone some relatively subtle design changes.
 It’s still rock-solid in hand, with a carbon material finish that provides a soft touch with zero flex throughout the chassis.
 It’s also the usual black ThinkPad aesthetic that’s aggressively businesslike, with updated branding that’s subtler but still recognizable.
 Get the 4K display and you’ll enjoy a carbon fiber weave that adds some panache, but otherwise, this laptop is all ThinkPad.

-Lenovo offers a few display options with the ThinkPad X1 Carbon.
-The entry-level model is a full HD (1,920 x 1,080 or 157 PPI) panel that offers a better-than-average color gamut with accuracy and good contrast.
+Lenovo offers several display options with the ThinkPad X1 Carbon.
+The entry-level model is a Full HD (1920 x 1080 or 157 PPI) panel that offers a better-than-average color gamut with accuracy and good contrast.
 Only its relatively low brightness holds it back, although its anti-glare coating helps it overcome bright ambient lighting.